Gaia EDR3 view on Galactic globular clusters: Mean parallaxes and proper motions

+The overcorrection of the parallax zero-point by the \citealt{Lindegren2021b} prescription has been noted in several other studies: for bright stars ($G<13$), \citet{Riess2021} and \citet{Zinn2021} find that the \Gaia parallaxes are overestimated by $\sim0.015$~mas, while \citet{Huang2021} find an overestimation of $\sim 0.009$~mas for stars fainter than $G=14$, with a further position-dependent variation of $\sim 0.01$~mas.
+Our estimated offset is qualitatively similar to these studies.
 Only in special circumstances it may be possible to estimate the zero-point offset more precisely at the location of a given cluster: \citet{Chen2018} combined the sparse quasars with the much more numerous stars of the Small Magellanic Cloud (SMC) to derive corrected parallaxes for NGC~104 (47~Tuc) and NGC~362 from \Gaia DR2.
-Their values $\varpi_{104}=0.225\pm0.007$, $\varpi_{362}=0.117\pm0.007$ agree well with our measurements (0.225 and 0.110 respectively).
-Recently \citet{Soltis2020} derived the parallax for NGC~5139 ($\omega$ Cen) from \Gaia EDR3 to be $\varpi_{5139}=0.191\pm0.004$, which, unsurprisingly, agrees with our value 0.189, as well as with a number of other distance estimates from the literature.
+Their values $\varpi_{104}=0.225\pm0.007$, $\varpi_{362}=0.117\pm0.007$ agree well with our measurements (0.232 and 0.114 respectively).
+Recently \citet{Soltis2021} derived the parallax for NGC~5139 ($\omega$ Cen) from \Gaia EDR3 to be $\varpi_{5139}=0.191\pm0.004$, which, unsurprisingly, agrees with our value 0.193, as well as with a number of other distance estimates from the literature.
 However, we note that despite a good agreement, this value still carries a systematic uncertainty $\epsilon_\varpi\simeq 0.01$~mas, corresponding to a 5\% distance uncertainty, significantly larger than they optimistically assumed, and reducing the precision of their calibration of cosmological distance indicators.
 We still need to wait until further \Gaia data releases to bring down the systematic uncertainty to competitive levels.